Iretha/design-patterns/src/com/smdev/creational/abstract_factory/abstract-factory.md

 * If you want to create an API with "interchangeable" implementations and you want to "switch" between implementations easily.

-* If you want to choose the implementation at runtime, based on some configuration or user-input.
+* If you want to choose the implementation at runtime, based on some configuration, user input or parameter.

+* If you have to proceed events, based on their type.

 ### Example 1
 [Source Code on Github](https://github.com/Iretha/design-patterns/tree/master/src/com/smdev/creational/abstract_factory)